 Students work under the direct supervision of government attorneys from various state agencies.
 Students routinely draft and prepare pleadings, motions, legal memorandum, and appellate briefs.
 The classroom component of this Externship occurs approximately every three weeks and is generally scheduled on Thursdays (check Banner for specific day/time).
 There will be an initial meeting which will be set by the supervising professor.
 These are mandatory classes.
 If you have more than one absence during the semester it will affect your final pass/fail grade.

-Please note that students must be accepted by the Florida Office of the Attorney General prior to the start of the semester in order to participate in this Externship.
-Visit http://myfloridalegal.com/Externship for more information about the Externship program.
+- students must be accepted by the Florida Office of the Attorney General prior to the start of the semester in order to participate in this Externship.
+Visit http://myfloridalegal.com/Externship for more information about the OAG Externship program and application.

 • Florida Attorney General's Office - See Office Application for specific locations and divisions.